101 Guide

 6. Click ‘Send’.

-Note: If you choose 'Encrypt-Only', the message is encrypted.
-Recipients can share the email and any attachments with any third parties without restriction.
-If you choose 'Do Not Forward', the message is encrypted and additional protections prevent the recipients from forwarding the email message to others.
+Note: If you choose ‘Encrypt-Only’, the message is encrypted.
+Recipients can share the email and any attachments with third parties.
+If you choose ‘Do Not Forward’, the message is encrypted and additional protections prevent recipients from forwarding it to others.

 Encrypting Email Attachments in Classic Outlook for Windows (With an E3 Licence)